 I will be kind to every living thing.

-Although Reiki is a spiritual practice, it is not religious or connected to any specific religions.
+Although Reiki is a spiritual practice, it is not religious nor connected to any specific religions.
 It is not necessary to have a spiritual belief or connection to feel the benefits of a Reiki session.
 Reiki is not an alternative to prescribed or recommended medical treatments.
 It is an approach which aims to compliment existing treatments.
 Reiki is not an invasive treatment.
 It is a gentle, non-intrusive technique.
-Although it can be helpful for a client to verbally share the details of their story and challenging issues, it is not obligatory.
+Although it can be helpful for a client to verbally share the details of their story and challenging issues, it is not obligatory, nor is it expected or forced.
 This adds to how gentle and sensitive this complementary therapeutic approach is.
 The client shares what they chose to share.

 Reiki dates back to the teachings of Mikao Usui in Japan in the early 1920’s.
 Usui was a lifelong spiritual aspirant.
 He was a married lay monk with two children.
 The peak of Usui’s intense spiritual practices led to Reiki.
 Usui’s realisation is believed to have occurred in 1922.
 During the last four years of his life, Usui traveled throughout Japan, offering his spiritual teachings to more than 2,000 new students.
 He only trained 16 of these students as Reiki masters.
 One of his master students, Chujiro Hayashi, was a retired naval officer.
 Hayashi worked with Usui to take parts of Usui’s vast healing practices so that they could be more widely shared.
 Hayashi opened a Reiki clinic in Tokyo.
 Hawayo Takata, a Japanese-American, came to Hayashi’s clinic for treatment of a number of medical conditions, including asthma.
 After months of treatment, Takata’s health was restored, and she then became a devoted student.
 Takata then brought Reiki to Hawaii in 1937.
 She eventually brought Reiki to the American mainland.
 She practiced and taught Reiki for 40 years.
 She then began training Reiki masters.
 Reiki masters were attuned to teach other.
 Since her death in December 1980, Taketa’s 22 Reiki masters spread her teachings.
 The Reiki Master’s teachings and attunement connects all Usui Reiki Masters to this original lineage.
 Awareness and popularity in Reiki is now practiced all around the world.